 - It's nice to have a couple different kinds of pliers on hand for being wire and splitting chain, some strong cutters also are helpful.

-For what it's worth, we've tried a lot of different glues for this project, and found that the 527 adhesive from Beacon had the quickest tack time and dried with the fewest air-bubbles and most flexible hold - perfect for days in the sun.
+For what it's worth, we've tried a lot of different glues for this project, and found that the 527 adhesive from Beacon had the quickest tack time and dried with the fewest air-bubbles and most flexible hold - If you plan on keeping your disco ball outside, try this Glass and Metal glue, it's perfect for days in the sun and has better temperature flexibility - but does have a longer set and tack time..

 You should never use glue straight from the tube or bottle, you should always use some kind of applicator like a syringe, brush or stick.